xiaozhangQAQ/vue/readme.txt

-Git is a version control aaacccbbb
+Git is a version control aaacccbbbddd
 Git is free software.